sampsyo/bril/docs/tools/bench.md

 * `adj2csr`: Convert a graph in [adjacency matrix][adj] format (dense representation) to [Compressed Sparse Row (CSR)][csr] format (sparse representation).
 The random graph is generated using the same [linear congruential generator][rng].
 * `adler32`: Computes the [Adler-32 Checksum][adler32] of an integer array.
 * `armstrong`: Determines if the input is an [Armstrong number][armstrong], a number that is the sum of its own digits each raised to the power of the number of digits.
+* `bin-search`: Search a target integer within an integer range, outputs the target integer.
 * `binary-fmt`: Print the binary format for the given positive integer.
 * `binary-search`: Search a target integer within an integer array, outputs the index of target.
 * `binpow`: Recursive binary exponentiation.
 Implemented to be as close to tail-recursive as possible.